matestack/matestack-ui-core/docs/guides/essential/06_async_component.md

 We added a delete button to our person list on the index page.
 When a person is deleted our list gets automatically updated without even reloading the page, just by updating the part that is needed.
 And all of that with a few lines of code and without writing any javascript.

-Take a well deserved rest and make sure to come back to the next part of this series, introducing the powerful [`collection` component](/docs/guides/essential/07_collection_async.md).
+Take a well deserved rest and make sure to come back to the next part of this series, introducing [partials and custom components](/docs/guides/essential/07_partials_and_custom_components.md).